 a.
 Citing the limitations imposed by ERISA and TEFRA;

 b.
 Specifying trust requirements and tests associated with these requirements, such as the ratio test; and

 c.
-Identifying three classes of vesting noting how the vesting standards affect retirement plans.
+Identifying three classes of vesting listing how the vesting standards affect retirement plans.

-2. Determine the differences between defined contribution and defined benefit plans noting the different types of plans and their effect on retirement benefits.
+2. Determine the differences between defined contribution and defined benefit plans recognizing the different types of plans and their effect on retirement benefits.

 3. Identify Keogh Plans, traditional and Roth IRAs, and SIMPLE 401(k) plans by specifying their characteristics and determining how and when they may and may not be appropriate.